The chamber at the heart of Delta-Seven defied logic.

 "I am the answer to chaos.
 The end of error."

-He launched himself forward.
+He launched forward.

 The Echoes surged.

-Inside the Architect's mind.
+He was inside the Architect's mind.

 —

-And in the center of it all…
+And at the center of it all…

-…a boy.
+A boy.

 Alone.

-It was him—a younger Kael.
+It was him — a younger Kael.
 The first.

-"This is what you are," the Architect said behind him.
-"A loop.
+"This is what you are.
+A loop.
 A weapon.
 Nothing more."

-"No," he said.
+"No," he said softly.
 "I'm the spark you couldn't extinguish."

 He stood.